SheikhAnandee/-Global-Analysis-of-On-Campus-Computer-Science-IT-Master-s-Programs/README.md

 # Problem statement
 the goal of this project is to gather information of Computer Science and IT masters program from [this website.](https://www.mastersportal.com/)

-Later I used the scraped data to understand the demographics and correlations using Tableau Dashboard.
+Later I used the scraped data to explore patterns and insights using an interactive Tableau dashboard.

 You can visit the public Dashboard 1 [here:](https://public.tableau.com/app/profile/sheikh.anandee.hasan/viz/GlobalAnalysisofOn-CampusComputerScienceITMastersPrograms/TuitionComparisonDashboard) and Dashboard 2 [here:](https://public.tableau.com/app/profile/sheikh.anandee.hasan/viz/GlobalAnalysisofOn-CampusComputerScienceITMastersPrograms_17642456408750/Dashboard2?publish=yes)